snyk/kubernetes-monitor/README.md

 * Any Kubernetes Certified distribution, for example: GKE, AKS, EKS, OCP.
 * OCP 4.1+ if running on OpenShift - supported and tested on Generally Available versions

+Tested with the following [Security Context Constraint](scc.txt) on OCP.

 ## Installing ##

 The Snyk monitor (`kubernetes-monitor`) requires some minimal configuration items in order to work correctly.